 The city also has a lot of buses coming from Hanoi and Ho Chi Minh.
 Both are long journeys that take more than 12 hours but the tickets are pretty cheap.
 If you’re coming from one of these two cities, take a bus instead of a train because, for some reason, the train tickets were ridiculously expensive the last time I visited.

-The Old Town is definitely the best part of the city and is protected by UNESCO.
-The absence of cars from the historic streets make the Old Town a wonderful place to spend slow time, relax and enjoy some amazing food.
+The Old Town is definitely the best part of the city and is also protected by UNESCO.
+The absence of cars from the historic streets make the Old Town a wonderful place to spend some time, kick back, relax and enjoy some amazing food.

 In the late 19th century Thu Bon River was silted up which seriously affected commercial shipping.
 The port was moved to Da Nang and this was a big hit for the small town of Hoi An.
-Fortunately, its old buildings somehow survived the WWII and the beautifully preserved Old Town has been the heart and soul of the Vietnamese tourism revival.
+Fortunately, its old buildings somehow survived WWII and the beautifully preserved Old Town has been the heart and soul of the Vietnamese tourism revival.
 Hoi An today is a commercial center again, visited by thousands of tourists from all around the globe.
+If you’re looking for a cheap accommodation in Hoi An, use this Booking coupon will get you 10% off on all hotels in Hoi An.

 Few money saving tips

-Rent a bicycle for 20,000-30,000 VND per day.
+Explore Hoi An with a bike; you can rent a bicycle for 20,000-30,000 VND per day.
 Trust me, you don’t need a car.
-You can cover the whole city cycling, including reaching the beach.
+You can cover the whole city cycling.

 If you want to go diving on Cham Island you can save money by camping on the beach.
 It’s a lovely experience.